barisione-biso/MillenniumDB/doc/property_path.md

 - BFS Iter: Is the operator that actually Millenium DB uses in Release model.
 Is a more complex implementation of BFS.
 When expands a state, it saves a class attribute called `iter` that generates the children of current state calling `iter.next()`.
 Iter attribute allow to reduce open memory usage, because current state's children will not added simultaneously to open, they will be generated by iter avoiding to add all at the same time in open.
 BFS Iter has better performance (in general) that other algorithms when the output is big, but has similary performance if the output is smaller.

 - AStar Iter: AStar implementation.
 Uses an Iter, but each node has his itself iter.
 Has a better perfomance with smaller outputs.
-The main problem of current implementation is the steps used to modify elelements of the open (Implemented as a heap).
+The main problem of current implementation is the steps used to modify elements of the open (Implemented as a heap).
 - DFS Iter: Implements DFS with iter, similar to AStar.
 The main problem with this algorithm is that the paths that it founds are not optimal, in some cases longer paths can affect the answer time due to time used to construct it.

-A node __will be return only one time__, the reason of thisis that all algorithms when visit a node, insert it into a set that is used to check if the node has been visited before add it to open.
-Thus each node will only visited and returned one time, that is the reason why engine does not return all possible path between two nodes (The solution of this is a exponential solution).
+A node __will be return only one time__, the reason of this is that all algorithms when visit a node, insert it into a set that is used to check if the node has been visited before add it to open.
+Thus each node will only visited and returned one time, that is the reason why engine does not return all possible path between two nodes (The solution of this problems takes exponential time).

-## Materialize Phase
+## Materialize Phase<a id="materialize-phase"></a>

-TODO:
+`PathManager` class is used to handle the materialization of paths.
+This class works as follows:

+1. First, the query going to run in a specific query.
+Then `PathManager` associates the thread_id to a slot (A vector where pointers to `SearchState` will be placed).

+2. If not materializatión is needed, saves a pointer to the `SearchState` placed in visited set of physical operator (binding_id_iter), the pointer uses the VardId as index position to be placed in the slot.

+3. If materialization is needed, creates a copy of the `SearchState`, stores it in a set of `PathManager` (each thread will have his own set) and add to the slot the pointer of the state.

+4. In the two cases, the `id` used to transform the path to a `ObjectId` will be the position of the pointer in the slot.

+As you can see, the size of the slot will increase if a materialization is needed, that takes more use of memory and time.